Mrowa96/ammatti/README.md

 ## How to use?

 1. Run `deno task init`.
 It will create `data.ts` file where you will have to fill out.
-File `data.ts` won't be commited to repository nor overwritten by calling init task again.
+File `data.ts` won't be commited to repository.
+It won't be also overwritten by calling init task again unless explicit confirmation.
 2. Run app in one of two modes:
    - `dev` - Run `deno task develop` to open browser with devtools to develop your resume.
    - `generate` - Run `deno task generate` to generate and save resume to pdf file.